BGSpiegl/GCparagon/README.md

 ![preset1_comp_time](https://github.com/BGSpiegl/GCparagon/blob/including_EGAS00001006963_results/preset_computation/benchmark_results/GCparagon_computation_time_preset1_vs_processed_fragments_cluster_683BAMs.png?raw=true)

 The amount of consumed memory is independent of the number of processed fragments (from outdated v0.5.4).
-In general, it depends on the DoC of a sample and the chosen rounds of simulations (i.e. the chosen parameter preset).
+In general, it depends on the DoC of a sample and the chosen rounds of simulations (i.e., the chosen parameter preset).
 The user can expect a memory usage between 4 and 9 GiB for default settings (12 cores).

 ![linregress_comp_time](https://github.com/BGSpiegl/GCparagon/blob/including_EGAS00001006963_results/preset_computation/benchmark_results/GCparagon_memory_consumption_presets_SSD-ref.png?raw=true)